Der Kaiser von Atlantis: Critical appreciation

 Descriptions and summaries of Kien's libretto vary widely.
 John Rockwell described the opera as a story of "the abdication of death in the face of life's universal horrors."
 Harold Schonberg thought that "the play is stronger and more interesting than the music....In several spots the Ullmann work almost makes it as an opera."
 Most summaries report that Death insists that the Emperor be the first to die, but others emphasize the ending in which "miraculously, the Emperor comes to understand his crimes" and "to allow Death to save millions from the agony of life-without-death, he offers himself as Death's first victim."

 In an interview, conductor James Conlon, a prominent reviver of works lost in the Holocaust, described the opera as both a political satire and a parable of hope in which the isolated Emperor represents Hitler and the Drummer his confidante Eva Braun.
 The young lovers and Harlequin embody "the lost world of normal human emotion."

 Andrew Porter has described the text of the opera:

 The plot is no cut-and-dried allegory but an elusive death-welcoming parable about a mad, murderous ruler, possibly redeemed at last, who says farewell to the world in a mock-Faustian vision of a natural paradise no longer spoiled by men; had his dream come true all men would be dead.
 The Emperor of Atlantis, ruler over much of the world, proclaims universal war and declares that his old ally Death will lead the campaign.
 Death, offended by the Emperor's presumption, breaks his sabre; henceforth men will not die.
 Confusion results: a Soldier and a Girl-Soldier from opposite sides sing a love duet instead of fighting; the sick and suffering find no release.
 Death offers to return to men on one condition–that the Emperor be the first to die.
 He accepts and sings his farewell.

 Synopsis

 Prologue

-A voice heard over a loudspeaker sets the scene and presents the characters.
+The loudspeaker introduces the premise and characters to the audience.

 Scene 1

-Harlequin describes his sorry life without laughter or love.
-Death joins him and together they lament how slowly time passes in their grim environment.

-Death belittles Harlequin's wish to die and explains how much more dire his own situation is than that of Harlequin.
+Harlequin relates his impoverished life without laughter or love.
+Death joins him and together they lament the slow passage of time in their grim world.
+He belittles Harlequin's wish to die and explains how much more dire his own situation is.
 He lacks respect now that "motorized chariots of war" have replaced him, the "old fashioned craftsman of dying," and work him to exhaustion with little satisfaction.